becamorin20/Group-16/docs/final.md

 An image and description of our Gaussian RBFs can be seen below:

 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/gaussian_rbf2.png" width="500"></div>
 **Figure 5**: Image of 9 Gaussian radial basis functions.
 We use the same centers as we do for the coarse stationary BFs (figure 4).
 At the center of each BF, that BF will return 1.
-We set our standard deviation to 1.25 unit blocks.
+We set our standard deviation $$\sigma$$ to 1.25 unit blocks.
 We choose this number so that 2 standard deviations is equal to the radius of the coarse circular stationary BFs we used earlier.

 <br><br>